 The diagram below shows ‘Share of global Climate Debt‘ in 2010, 2015 and 2017 of Kazakhstan, Mexico and South Africa (ranked 22nd, 23rd and 24th).
 Kazakhstan’s share increased dramatically in a short period of time due to growing Fossil CO2 Emissions.

-The following exposes the key-data in the Climate Debt calculations: Fossil CO2 Emissions, GDP, Environmental Performance, Ecological Footprint without carbon, Forest Cover, Primary Forests, Nuclear Power and Population.
+The following exposes the key-data in the Climate Debt calculations: Fossil CO2 Emissions, GDP, Environmental Performance, Ecological Footprint without carbon, Forest Cover, Primary Forests, Nuclear Power, Population trends and climate change financing.
 For comparison, Poland, Mexico and Brazil (ranked 25th, 26th, and 27th in Share of global Climate Debt) are included in some diagrams.

 The ‘Per capita Climate Debt‘ accumulated since 2000 of Kazakhstan, Mexico and South Africa are $2,748, $377 and $770, respectively.
 The second diagram shows the trends between 2010 and 2017, with world average set at 100, for the three countries as well as of Poland, Mexico and Brazil.
 The per capita Climate Debt ranking by October 2017 is shown in brackets.

 The next three diagrams show Fossil CO2 Emissions from fuels and industrial processes¹, in tons per capita in decades, of Kazakhstan, Mexico and South Africa.
 The green bars show the Free Emission Level² – the exceedance is the basis for calculating the national Climate Debt.
 The grey bars are World emissions average.

 CO2 Emissions data 1990-2016 (EDGAR) has been updated October 2017.